-This is an introductory course in keyboarding that focuses on the mastery of the keyboard and using correct typing techniques.
-Basic word processing concepts and applications will be taught including an introduction to proper formatting of memorandums, business letters, reports, and tables.
+This is an introductory course that focuses on the mastery of the keyboard and using correct typing techniques.
+Basic word processing concepts and applications are taught including an introduction to proper formatting of memorandums, business letters, reports, and tables.

-- Demonstrate the ability to key memorandums, letters, reports, tables, and other related items. - Demonstrate good work habits, acceptable, typing techniques and skill in using the microcomputer and printer.3.
-Demonstrate keyboard knowledge by completing a 3-minute timed-writing keying at least 40 words per minute with no more than 5 errors.
+Demonstrate the ability to key memorandums, letters, reports, tables, and other related items.

+- Demonstrate typing techniques and skill in using the computer and printer. - Demonstrate keyboard knowledge by completing a 3-minute timed-writing keying at least 40 words per minute with no more than 5 errors.